igabriel85/DICE-Monitoring/src/README.md

 `GET` `/v1/log`

 Return the log of dmon.
-It contains information about the last requests and the IPs from which they originated as well as status information of variouse sub components.
+It contains information about the last requests and the IPs from which they originated as well as the status information from variouse sub components.

-The dmon internal logging system lists 3 types of messages. __INFO__ messages represent debug level information, __WARNING__ is for handeled exceptions and finaly __ERROR__ for caught errors.
+The D-Mon internal logging system lists 3 types of messages. __INFO__ messages represent debug level information, __WARNING__ is for handeled exceptions and finaly __ERROR__ for caught errors.

 `GET` `/v1/overlord`